Elcock-Lab/uiowa_bd/README.md

 **no_elec?** : if “yes” then skip electrostatic calculations entirely

-**wrap_molecules** : controls behavior of molecules’ coordinates as written to .xtc file
+**wrap_molecules** : controls behavior of molecules’ coordinates as written to .pdb and .xtc files when periodic boundary conditions are used

-	if “0” then do this
-	if “1” then do this
-	if “2” then do this
+if “0” then coordinates are not wrapped - i.e. the "true" coordinates are written if "1" then coordinates are wrapped on an atom-by-atom basis: for each atom, the coordinates written are those of the periodic image that lies within the box if "2" the coordinates are wrapped on a molecule-by-molecule basis: for the first atom in each molecule, the coordinates written are again those of the periodic image that lies within the box ; for all other atoms in the molecule the coordinates written are those of the periodic image that is closest to that written for the first atom.
+In other words, this option endeavors to keep all molecules "whole" even as they might appear to jump from one side of the box to the other during the course of the simulation trajectory.

 **HI_mode** : if “none” then no HI ; if “RPY” then use Rotne-Prager-Yamakawa HI ; if “OARPY” then use orientationally averaged RPY